Could 2 pirates survive on a tropical island

 (Avocado trees cover the whole island, and would provide tons of food collectively)

-If the story is true, and it very well could be, the likelihood of Captain William Thompson and his first mate managing to get off the island alive is almost impossible, but it would have been either disease or a wreckage at sea that killed them in the end.
-In terms of Cocos island being survivable, its one of the best places you could possibly get stranded on, if there ever was a “best” place to get stranded.
+If the story is true, and it very well could be, the likelihood of Captain William Thompson and his first mate managing to get off the island alive is almost impossible, but it would have been either disease or wreckage at sea that killed them in the end.
+In terms of Cocos Island being survivable, it’s one of the best places you could get stranded, if there ever was a “best” place to get stranded.

-With over 90 species of Fungi and the Avocado and coconut trees being two of the most common trees to make up the forest canopies, Cocos island is one of the most bountiful small isolated islands on earth.
-Surrounded by a large population of yellow fin tuna and shellfish, finding food here should never be a problem for the skilled survivalist, but leaving the island on a homemade raft would almost guarantee death.
+With over 90 species of Fungi and Avocado and coconut trees being two of the most common trees to make up the forest canopies, Cocos Island is one of the most bountiful small isolated islands on earth.
+Surrounded by a large population of yellow-fin tuna and shellfish, finding food here should never be a problem for the skilled survivalist, but leaving the island on a homemade raft would almost guarantee death.